-These financial statements have been prepared in accordance with the International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB") and Interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
+These consolidated financial statements have been prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and in accordance with International Accounting Standard ("IAS") 34, Interim Financial Reporting.

-These financial statements have been prepared on the basis of IFRS standards that are effective as of April 30, 2023.
-The Board of Directors approved these financial statements for issue on August 28, 2023.
+These financial statements have been prepared on the basis of IFRS standards that are effective as of July 31, 2023.
+These consolidated financial statements were approved for issuance by the Company's Board of Directors on September 14, 2023.

-Notes to the Financial Statements For the years ended April 30, 2023 and 2022 (Expressed in Canadian Dollars)
+Notes to the Interim Financial Statements July 31, 2023 (Expressed in Canadian Dollars) (Unaudited - Prepared by Management)

-2. BASIS OF PRESENTATION (Continued)
+2. BASIS OF PRESENTATION